godot-rust/gdnative-book/src/faq/godot4.md

 ## What is the status of Godot 4 Support?

 Currently we are still in the planning phase of determining how to support Godot 4.0 and where we will focus our efforts in the future.

-## So what is the plan?

-We don't have any specifics at this time.
-This page will be updated as soon as we have a more concrete plan to share.
+You can follow [this GitHub issue](https://github.com/godot-rust/godot-rust/issues/824) for updates.

 ## What is GDExtension?
 Why aren't we just upgrading GDNative?

-Currently the Godot team has officially announced [GDExtension](https://godotengine.org/article/introducing-gd-extensions) as the __replacement__ for GDNative.
-GDNative appears to be no longer supported in Godot 4.0.
+The Godot team has officially announced [GDExtension](https://godotengine.org/article/introducing-gd-extensions) as the **replacement** for GDNative.
+GDNative is no longer supported in Godot 4.

 ## What do we know so far?